NillionNetwork/nillion-docs/docs/nillions-mpc-protocol.md

 - **Non-linear arithmetic capabilities:** The protocol can evaluate a sum of products of hidden inputs without leaking input information to any of the parties.
 - **Efficient pre-processing**: The creation of shares is independent of input values and only depends on the number of inputs (factors and terms) in each term.
 - **Asynchronous computation:** The non-interactive nature of the computation phase aligns with asynchronous workflows and accelerates the process, as it does not require message exchanges between parties.
-- **ITS security**: The protocol upholds the [information-theoretic security (ITS)](glossary.md#information-theoretic-security-its) inherent in LSSS, meaning it is secure against adversaries with unlimited computing resources and time.
+- **ITS security**: The protocol upholds the ITS inherent in LSSS, meaning it is secure against adversaries with unlimited computing resources and time.

 Read the full technical paper on Nillion's MPC Protocol: [Evaluation of Arithmetic Sum-of-Products Expressions in Linear Secret Sharing Schemes with a Non-Interactive Computation Phase](https://eprint.iacr.org/2023/1740)